Kailoren/FleetFinder/README.md

 The app has three tabs:

-- **Find Carriers:** Pick the individual items yourse and see how many you currently hold.
+- **Find Carriers:** Pick the individual items you're after and see how much you currently hold.
 Tick the ones you're short on and hit search.
 Results are grouped one row per carrier, showing what they sell, the price, the distance from your current system, and how recently the listing was updated.
-Click a system name to copy it to the clipboard for pasting in the in-game galaxy map.
+Click a system name to copy it to the clipboard for easy pasting into the in-game galaxy map.

   <img width="1764" height="1106" alt="Screenshot 2026-07-11 193305" src="https://github.com/user-attachments/assets/54f708cf-3ca8-48cc-9ea6-492be3e8d967" />

-- **Modifications:** Every suit and weapon modification and suit upgrade with the components it needs.
+- **Modifications:** Every suit/weapon modification and suit upgrade with the components it needs.
 Tick the ones you want (or use the stepper to pick multiples of that mod) and hit **Apply selected**, this sets a target on the Find Carriers tab for everything those mods require and auto-selects whatever you're still short on, so you can go straight to searching.
 Once you have purchased the required amount, the app will automatically deselect those items so you can just hit search again when you're ready to find the next carrier!

   <img width="1712" height="1439" alt="Screenshot 2026-07-11 202206" src="https://github.com/user-attachments/assets/01f95ce0-eb1b-441f-99a3-ec1da008c905" />